Transfer cookies via SSL only whenever possible

 - cookieSecure: Indicates that the cookie should only be transmitted over a secure HTTPS connection from the client

 - cookieHttpOnly: When enabled the cookie will be made accessible only through the HTTP protocol

 I'm not sure what should happen, when cookieSecure is set but the server does not support HTTPS at all...

-#6 Updated by Daniel Poetzinger about 10 years ago
+#6 Updated by Daniel Poetzinger over 10 years ago

 +1 on testing